Master of Arts in Communication/Master of Education in Curriculum and Instruction

-REQUIRED SHARED CURRICULUM - 18 hours (excluding prerequisites)
+REQUIRED SHARED CURRICULUM - 18 hours (excluding requisites)

 COMA 6301 - Advanced Communication Theory

-MA IN COMMUNICATION REQUIRED CURRICULUM - 21 hours (excluding prerequisites)
+MA IN COMMUNICATION REQUIRED CURRICULUM - 21 hours (excluding requisites)

 COMA 6305 - Presentation Communication (S-L)*

-MED IN CURRICULUM AND INSTRUCTION REQUIRED CURRICULUM - 21 hours (excluding prerequisites)
+MED IN CURRICULUM AND INSTRUCTION REQUIRED CURRICULUM - 21 hours (excluding requisites)